When Diet Culture Goes Too Far

 - Sometimes I would like to relax my self-imposed “good food” rules for a special occasion, such as a wedding or a meal with family or friends, but I find that I cannot.
 (Note: If you have a medical condition in which it is unsafe for you to make ANY exception to your diet, then this item does not apply.)

 - Over time, I have steadily eliminated more foods and expanded my list of food rules in an attempt to maintain or enhance health benefits; sometimes, I may take an existing food theory and add to it with beliefs of my own.

 - Following my theory of healthy eating has caused me to lose more weight than most people would say is good for me or has caused other signs of malnutrition such as hair loss, loss of menstruation or skin problems.

-Effects of Orthorexia
+Effects of orthorexia

 Ocean Recovery has been treating eating disorders, addiction, and co-occurring disorders since 2002.
-If you or someone you love is suffering, please seek medical attention and consider Ocean Recovery for holistic, evidence-based residential treatment.
+If you or someone you love suffers, please seek medical attention and consider Ocean Recovery for holistic, evidence-based residential treatment.
 Our admissions staff is standing by to answer any questions and help you start building your foundation for hope.

 Ocean Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial policy.